jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

     ```

 #### Hypothesis 2.
 Were fewer newly registered customers coming in over time?
+==(graphs showing both?)==
-* *Declining number of registered customers* in an accelerated pace during 2021 and 2022: hit low at 36 in December 2022.
+* Declining number of registered customers in an accelerated pace during 2021 and 2022: hit low at 36 in December 2022.
+* Customers from the most successful channel, direct marketing, showed the similar pattern with a plummet in its effect from March 2022 on.

     <details>
     <summary><sub>Click to expand</sub></summary>

     ```sql

-    SELECT DATE_TRUNC(created_on, month) AS month,
+    -- how many customers created accounts per year SELECT DATE_TRUNC(created_on, month) AS month,
       COUNT(DISTINCT id) AS unique_customer_count
     FROM core.customers